kubernetes/minikube/site/content/en/docs/tutorials/multi_node.md

 ## Tutorial

-- Start a cluster with 2 nodes in the driver of your choice:
+- Start a cluster with profile `multinode-demo` consisting of 2 nodes in the driver of your choice:

 ```shell
 minikube start --nodes 2 -p multinode-demo